THE SUNDERLAND SITE - PAGE 211

 Keith Gregson has advised (thanks Keith) that Ada Haggie & family lived on The Elms, Sunderland, next door to #8.
 No husband then apparently.
 Keith says also that he 'discovered' the family later in Worcestershire with a reference to Ada's husband being a retired rope manufacturer.

-Bill Greenwell has kindly provided a link to a fine 'pdf' about the history of ropes & rope making in Sunderland.
+Bill Greenwell, years ago now, kindly provided a link to a fine 'pdf' about the history of ropes & rope making in Sunderland.
+I cannot find the item at that link any more, however.
 That 'pdf' is the source of history data above about 'Craven and Speeding' and is also the source of the following text about D. H. and G. Haggie.
 I could not spot any references to copyright at that site, but regardless thank 'www.victoriacountyhistory.ac.uk' for their fine data.

 Can you tell us about 'Hutchinson & Jackson', Sunderland manufacturers of sextants, telescopes, barometers & other nautical instruments including barometers?